-- a) Pass.
+- Pass.
 The student has completed the dissertation requirements for a PhD in biostatistics.
-The student then works with the graduate program coordinator to ensure that all other requirements are met prior to deadlines for the proposed graduation date. - Conditional pass.
+The student then works with the graduate program coordinator to ensure that all other requirements are met prior to deadlines for the proposed graduation date. - b) Conditional pass.
 The defense was satisfactory but additional requirements must be met.
 Commonly, the student is asked to address specific questions raised at the defense, or to incorporate edits proposed by committee members.
 The dissertation advisor typically oversees these changes, but other committee members may also review changes at their discretion.
 Once the additional requirements are met, the student is considered to have completed the dissertation.
-The student is graduate Group in Epidemiology and Biostatistics Handbook 2020-2021 not required to defend the dissertation again.
+The student is not required to defend the dissertation again.